JackMilner1/BinCollectionAPI/README.md

 ## Adding a new council

-* Create a new issue with your council name and website
+* Create a new issue with the tag 'Council Addition'
+* Make sure the council has not already been added
+* include the council website